Georgina Seymour MBACP PG Dip

 Areas of particular interest

-I am experienced in working with a wide range of issues and welcome all enquiries.
-However I do have a few areas of particular interest:
+I am experienced in working with a wide range of issues, however I do have a few areas of particular interest:

 I am especially keen to work with issues of identity and how you relate to the world and people around you.
 I have worked for an LGBT service and value the opportunity to support those who may want to work through issues relating to their sexuality or gender, including the process of transitioning.